 The old city was ruthlessly quarantined when an ancient virus was unleashed, but analyst Crash knows its secrets and walks its haunted streets.
 When the company dreadnought sends a secret message from the deepspace anomaly known as the Eye, the city is the only place Crash can pick it up.
 But what could push the Demiurge to call for help?

-Top Ten Tuesday is was created by The Broke and the Bookish, and is now hosted by That Artsy Reader Girl.
+Top Ten Tuesday was created by The Broke and the Bookish, and is now hosted by That Artsy Reader Girl.
 It’s all about books, lists and sharing the love we have of both with our bookish friends.
-This week, we’re considering those books that we haven’t read yet, even though they were written by authors we adore.
-Really, why haven’t we read them yet?
+This week we’re checking out the books that have recently joined our shelves.

-Top Ten Tuesday is was created by The Broke and the Bookish, and is now hosted by That Artsy Reader Girl.
+Top Ten Tuesday was created by The Broke and the Bookish, and is now hosted by That Artsy Reader Girl.
 It’s all about books, lists and sharing the love we have of both with our bookish friends.
-This week, it’s time to take a look at our autumn TBR!
+With December deep about us, it’s time to consider our winter TBR…